 When WLAN is enabled, unauthorized users may be able to access your BGAN service.
-If WEP is enabled, you must provide other WLAN users with the WEP key in order for them to connect to the terminal.
-You can go to the Manage Connections page to see what computers are actually using the BGAN service.
+If WEP or WPA is enabled, you must provide other WLAN users with the security key in order for them to connect to the terminal.
+In NAT mode you can go to the Manage Connections page to see what computers are actually using the BGAN service.